fossable/docs.sandpolis.org/docs/application/com.sandpolis.agent.kilo.md

 ##### Apk (Alpine)

-### Distagent Installation
+### Deployer Installation

-This option requires no explicit configuration, but the _distagent_ executable must be transferred to the host and invoked explicitly.
+This option requires no explicit configuration, but the _deployer_ executable must be transferred to the host and invoked explicitly.

 #### Filesystem Layout

-Distagents install everything under a single _base directory_ and create symbolic links in certain locations outside of the base directory.
+Deployers install everything under a single _base directory_ and create symbolic links in certain locations outside of the base directory.

 | Platform | Default base directory path |
 | -------- | --------------------------- |